 We wouldn’t spend our own money this way, but this is the way we are asking our customers to spend their money when they build software with us.

-Scenario Two – Scaled Agile Home Builder
+Scenario Two: Scaled Agile Home Builder

 After that, we spent a week or two having meetings with the architect.
-We got pretty specific about the room layout, the number of floors, the layout of the basement, and the placement of the house on the lot.
+She and I got pretty specific about the room layout, the number of floors, the layout of the basement, and the placement of the house on the lot.
 We made high level decisions about floors and cabinets, but didn’t pick any specifics, decide any colors, or pick specific appliances, light fixtures, or door knobs.
 There was way more left open then decided.

 What we did decide was the stuff that would drive the cost of the house.
 The stuff that would be expensive to change later.
 We went into the process understanding that a ton of stuff was going to change, but there was also stuff that would be really difficult to change, and those decisions had to be made early.
 We talked about potential risks once they broke ground and buffered in case anything went wrong.